 With our devices and the IBM Cloud and Watson, we can revolutionize and change the way that things are shipped all over the world.

-Everything we require is in the Bluemix platform, such as web analytics and Watson logistic analytics.
-Having our system on the Bluemix platform and IBM support behind us give us the confidence to say to any customer, “Yes we can do what you asked.”
+Everything we require is in the IBM Cloud Platform, such as web analytics and Watson logistic analytics.
+Having our system on the IBM Cloud Platform and IBM support behind us give us the confidence to say to any customer, “Yes we can do what you asked.”